 Sjögren’s syndrome is characterized by dry eyes and mouth.
 In some patients, the parotid glands may become visibly enlarged.

 What are the symptoms of Sjögren's syndrome?

-- Enlarged parotid glands (located at the angle of jaw) and sometimes infection of the parotid glands
+- Enlarged parotid glands (located at the angle of jaw), looking like an infection

 - Excessive fatigue

 - Aches and pains in muscles and joints, and even the whole body, similar to fibromyalgia pain